Spacial/csstuff/README.md

 - [Composing Programs](https://composingprograms.com/): Welcome to Composing Programs, a free online introduction to programming and computer science.
 - [Let's #TalkConcurrency Panel Discussion with Sir Tony Hoare, Joe Armstrong, and Carl Hewitt](https://www.erlang-solutions.com/blog/let-s-talkconcurrency-panel-discussion-with-sir-tony-hoare-joe-armstrong-and-carl-hewitt.html): When considering the panel to discuss concurrency, you’d be pushed to find a higher calibre than Sir Tony Hoare, Joe Armstrong, and Carl Hewitt.
 All greats within the industry and beyond, over the past couple of weeks, we’ve been releasing their individual interviews; a storyboard into the lifeline of concurrency and models over the past few decades.
 - (pt-br) [Canais Brasileiros para Pessoas Desenvolvedoras](https://github.com/carolcodes/youtube-br-desenvolvimento): Repositório de canais no Youtube BR sobre desenvolvimento.
+- [LOOPY](https://ncase.me/loopy/): a tool for thinking in systems.
+In a world filled with ever-more-complex technological, sociological, ecological, political & economic systems... a tool to make interactive simulations may not be that much help.
+But it can certainly try.
+- [A gentle introduction to symbolic execution](https://blog.monic.co/a-gentle-introduction-to-symbolic-execution/): In this article we’ll cover the basic idea behind symbolic execution, a powerful yet underutilized technique for static program analysis.

 #### IDEs